Skip to main content

 • Marketing engagement table (to get campaign responses)

-Canvas showing primary source with multiple related sources
+Canvas showing primary source with related sources and entity

 Adding a Primary Source